-The major initiative of the LLT this year will be to increase student performance in all academic areas by increasing the teachers' active participation in professional development and effective implementation of learned strategies with fidelity, particularly in regard to professional development on the instructional shifts.
-This will be done through teacher professional development and inclassroom coaching sessions and observations.
+The major initiative of the LLT this year will be to increase student performance in all academic areas by increasing the teachers' active participation in professional development and effective implementation of learned strategies with fidelity, particularly in regard to professional development on the instructional shifts and the standards.
+This will be done through teacher professional development and in-classroom coaching sessions and observations.